kredati/cin2999f19/reverse_timeline.md

 _By this point_:
 * Mid-tenure review materials have been submitted.
 * Book contract has been signed.
-* Two essays are in press or in print (possibly one is still in revision).
+* Two essays from your time on the tenure track are in press or in print (possibly one is still in revision).

 #### Year 3: A book contract and mid-tenure review.
 * Draft a book proposal and related materials.
 These will likely include a proposal (to a press’s specifications), an introduction, and two sample chapters.
 This will mean (likely) writing a new introduction, and polishing chapters mostly as is.
 (NB: You will likely need to write yet another introduction as part of the revision process.)